yak1ex/AnyEvent-Digest/README.md

 - `unit`

     specifies an amount of one time read for addfile().
-Not yet implemented.
+Defaults to 65536 = 64KiB.

 - `backend`

     specifies a backend module to handle asynchronous read.
-Not yet implemented.
+Currently, only `'idle'` is available and default.

 ## `add_async(@dat)`